 The coronavirus pandemic has caused many sectors of the UK economy to effectively grind to a halt, leaving large numbers of small businesses requiring emergency funding to stay afloat.
-In this guide, we explore five ways to secure financial support that could make a difference to navigating the months ahead - particularly as it becomes clear that a return to normality may be a slow process.
+In this guide, we explore five ways to secure financial support that could make a difference to navigating the crisis - particularly as it becomes clear that a return to normality may be a slow process.

 Get your house in order

 Whether you’re looking for a Bounce Back Loan, Coronavirus Business Interruption Loan or any other form of investment, convincing a lender to put money into your SME requires them to have a clear view of your company’s finances.
-With that in mind, ensuring your accounts are up to date is essential.
+With that in mind, ensuring your accounts are up-to-date is essential.

 Lenders will want to be clear about any existing debt that your business has, as well as potential incomings, such as outstanding invoices, the value of stocks, or other assets that the business owns.

 Bringing all accounts up to date is a good place to start, logging everything that has come in and gone out over the last five to ten years – or as long as the business has been running.
 This will allow a lender to establish the financial strength of your business beyond any immediate cash flow issues caused by the coronavirus pandemic.

 Carrying out this due diligence will also give you a much clearer idea of exactly how much financial support is needed for your business to survive the crisis.
 It’s important to remember that the UK’s route out of the coronavirus pandemic may be drawn out and not as straightforward as initially thought by some - signalled by the prolonged enforcement of strict government measures since the first lockdown back in March 2020.

 The country’s recovery may be a slow process, so it's prudent for small business owners to consider what this might mean for their finances as restrictions continue into 2021.